somecallmejosh/joshua-briley-site/site/content/post/netlify-cms-test.md

 Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae ab illo inventore veritatis et quasi architecto beatae vitae dicta sunt explicabo.

 ## What I don't know yet...

-- How easy would it be to build something flexible, like Microsites?
+* How easy would it be to build something flexible, like Microsites?
-  - Or, is it even possible?
+  * Or, is it even possible?
-- What about embedding form elements and such?
+* What about embedding form elements and such?
-- What about adding widgets/components on the fly?
+* What about adding widgets/components on the fly?
+* Associating content or content types, is that a thing?

+## Interesting Stuff

+* Renaming a route can only be done in code, not from within the admin section?
+Seems strange.